LOS ANGELES (Reuters) - Darlene Coker knew she was dying. She just wanted to know why.

 NEVER “100% CLEAN”

-By the early 1970s, asbestos was widely recognised as the primary cause of mesothelioma among workers involved in producing it and in industries that used it in their products.
+By the early 1970s, asbestos was widely recognized as the primary cause of mesothelioma among workers involved in producing it and in industries that used it in their products.

 Regulation was in the air.
 In 1972, President Richard Nixon’s newly created OSHA issued its first rule, setting limits on workplace exposure to asbestos dust.